Planetary Gearboxes

 How does thermal management work with these gearboxes?

-What is radial load vs. axial load in this context?
+What’s radial vs. axial load here?